Figs is one of my favourite summer fruit. In this post I have two recipes for figs but these two recipes cannot be made during the same period.

-These two recipes cannot be made during the same period as the spoon sweet is made when the figs are still green and the jam is made when figs are ripe.
+The spoon sweet (fruit preserve) is made when the figs are still green and unripe whereas the jam is made when figs are ripe.

 Actually these ripe fis were not intended to become a fig jam but as I said yesterday, when I went to the farmers’ market I bought tons of fruit, amongst other two kinds of figs: black figs and royal figs.